VickyRajput23/Code_Casa-Task---1/README.md

 # C++projects
-In this repository you will find all my C++ projects.
+In this repo you will find the code for making a student management system.
+It was my First task in C++ developer intership with Code Casa.